 Here’s the thing about survival and everything you might know about it—we’re all focused on surviving the wilderness.
 But what about surviving in the urban jungle?

 So what should you pack?
 Read on to find out more:

-Your Urban Survival Items
+Your Urban Survival Gear List

 With urban survival gear, it’s all about making sure you pack things well so that you can carry everything you need in one go without it weighing you down.
 The items we’ve chosen are MacGyver-approved and will give you that edge over any ordinary person trying to survive a disaster in the city.

 Aside from your phone, here’s what you should look into getting your hands on:

 What’s the use of urban survival gear if you don’t have a backpack to store it all in?
 A plastic bag is out of the question, and so is just strapping everything to your body unless you want to be a walking target.
 With that said, get a backpack that doesn’t catch attention but is functional enough to store all the things you need to carry with you.

 At the top of any prepper’s list of urban survival gear is the tactical flashlight.
 By far the handiest tool, flashlights help in emergencies such as power outages or when you’re traveling dark roads at night.

 Word of advice, don’t go for the cheap-looking flashlights.
 What you want to put in your pack are quality items, and flashlights are no exemption.
 Consider the size, the brightness, and how portable it is.
 A rechargeable flashlight will also do you some good.

 Pretty self-explanatory and a great alternative to charging up your gadgets when on the run.
 But it would be best if you didn’t solely rely on this, which leads us to the next item on our list of must-have urban survival gear.